 There is no lack of landmark films when talking anime, so it shouldn't come as a surprise that pinpointing the most influential or crucial of them all is no easy task.
 Is it Mamoru Oshii's Ghost in the Shell or do you favor Isao Takahata's Grave of the Fireflies?
 If you take global exposure into account, there's no way around Hayao Miyazaki's Spirited Away, but if fandom is your primary criterion then Hideaki Anno's insanely popular Neon Genesis Evangelion would probably end up on top.
 Personally though, I'd argue no anime film or series was more critical than Akira.
 It's really the first time that the world looked at anime as a viable, mature addition to the cinematic canon.
 I feel that without it, others would've had a much tougher time building up the following they enjoy today.

 Akira is a film adaptation of Otomo's own manga.
 It's easy enough to forget Akira (the anime) is not an original work, though purists will tell you the manga is actually better than the film.
-I read through part of it and I can say with a comfortable level of certainty that I'm not part of that group, then again I'm a cinema buff pur sang so you mileage may vary.
+I read through part of it and I can say with a comfortable level of certainty that I'm not part of that group, then again I'm a hardcore cinema buff, so your mileage may vary.
 The film version "suffers" from the typical ails of adaptations, most notably it's severely edited down for brevity.
 Personally I welcome the stricter pace.
-It makes for a more overwhelming experience, though if you love back stories and narrative depth than the manga is definitely preferred.
+It makes for a more overwhelming experience, though if you love backstories and narrative depth than the manga is definitely preferred.

-Akira has a lot going for itself, from the magnificent animation to its lively setting and the superb score.
-Add to that some properly explored themes and a cast of loveable characters and you have all the ingredients for a proper classic.
+Akira has a lot going for it, from the magnificent animation to its lively setting and the superb score.
+Add to that some properly explored themes and a cast of loveable characters, and you have all the ingredients for a proper classic.
 But to get to that landmark spot, Otomo went all in on the film's insane finale.
-A mind-blowingly grotesque and over-the-top celebration of both genre cinema and overwrought philosophy, it made Akira into a film that anime fans could fully embrace and use as a defence when people were bringing up words like "cartoons" and "tentacle porn".
+A mind-bendingly grotesque and over-the-top celebration of both genre cinema and overwrought philosophy, it made Akira into a film that anime fans could fully embrace and use as a defense when people were bringing up words like "cartoons" and "tentacle porn".
 The combination of strong genre influences with a detailed setting and a somewhat puzzling finale turned Akira into a film that could leave a mark beyond its own niche.

 Akira is nearing its 30th birthday, but it's still a marvel of a film.
 While the 80s feel is definitely there, it doesn't feel like it aged a lot.
-The animation is top notch, the soundtrack is memorable, its universe feels alive and it goes out with a bang.
+The animation is top-notch, the soundtrack is memorable, its universe feels alive and lived in, and the film goes out with a bang.
 Literally.
 It's not up there with my absolute favorite anime features, but it's an undeniable landmark that worked hard to earn its place in film history.
-It's a must see for everyone with only the slightest interest in animation, though to fully appreciate its splendour you need to be able to deal with its strong genre influences.
+It's a must-see for everyone with only the slightest interest in animation, though to fully appreciate its splendour you need to be able to deal with its strong genre influences.